florimondmanca/djangorestframework-api-key/docs/guide.md

 ## Typing support

-As of version 2.0, this package provides type information, making it suitable for usage with type checkers such as `mypy`.
+This package provides type information starting with version 2.0, making it suitable for usage with type checkers such as `mypy`.

 For the best experience, you may want to install packages such as [`django-stubs`](https://github.com/typeddjango/django-stubs) and [`djangorestframework-stubs`](https://github.com/typeddjango/djangorestframework-stubs).
-Note however that a seamless integration with these packages is not guaranteed at this point.
+Note however that a seamless integration with these packages is not guaranteed yet.